 I believe in providing our opera students the best possible skills (musically and dramatically), a variety of performance experiences, and a keen understanding of what it takes to build a sustainable career in professional opera.

-Johnathon Pape joined the Conservatory in the fall of 2011 as the director of opera studies.
+Johnathon Pape joined the Conservatory in the fall of 2011 and is a professor of opera.
 In addition to directing productions and providing leadership for the opera program, he teaches various courses, including Characterization and The Business of the Opera Business.

 Pape’s directing career spans theater, musical theater, and opera, and he has staged a wide range of productions throughout the United States and abroad.
 Recent work includes Eugene Onegin and Falstaff for the Seagle Music Colony, Jake Heggie’s Dead Man Walking for Tulsa Opera, Sweeney Todd for Tri-Cities Opera, La Fille du Régiment for Dayton Opera, and Don Giovanni, La Bohème, The Cunning Little Vixen, Die Zauberflöte, L’Italiana in Algeri, Iphigénie en Tauride, and Flight for Boston Conservatory.